 Export and test your color font

 Now we want to test our CPAL/COLR font!
-I know all we can write so far is IIIIII, but that is good enough for some avant-garde concrete poetry out there.
+I know all we can write so far is IIIIII, but that is good enough for some of the avant-garde concrete poetry out there.

 Whatever we want to write with it, we will have to create an instance in File > Font Info > Exports by clicking on the plus button in the lower left and choosing Add Instance from the menu that pops up: